 Technical Diploma (1 year)

-Campus: Beaver Dam, Fond du Lac, This program is offered in full-time or part-time formats.
+Campus*: Beaver Dam, Fond du Lac, and Jackson Regional Center.
+This program is offered in full-time or part-time formats.

 Representatives from business and industry have identified skills that are essential to success in manufacturing.
 Students will be expected to demonstrate the Critical Core Manufacturing Skills (CCMS) throughout all manufacturing classes.
 These skills include: work cooperatively, work productively, listen effectively, demonstrate a positive attitude, maintain a safe work environment, demonstrate integrity, communicate clearly, follow directions, apply problem-solving strategies, apply mathematical reasoning, think critically and adapt to change.

 Welding gloves, helmet, jacket, welder pliers, safety glasses and steel-toed leather workboots are required for this program.

 - *Online students are not charged out-of-state fees.

 - Perform thermal cutting.

 - Produce gas metal arc welds (GMAW).

 - Produce gas tungsten arc welds (GTAW).

 - Demonstrate industry-recognized safety practices.